 The good side of the fabric is on the inside.

 is skinny, you will need to fold your fabric double (two

-runs of fabric instead of a folded over piece) before you begin.
+runs of fabric instead of a folded over piece) before you

-fold your long, skinny folded fabric horizontally the
+step, fold your long, skinny folded fabric horizontally the

 Not sure what I mean?